kiyoka/distributed-trie/README.md

 * distributed-trie is a trie library on key-value store.
 * It is scalable.
-* It supports Tokyo Cabinet / memcached / gdbm / ruby's pure hash / Redis
+* It supports Tokyo Cabinet / memcached / gdbm / pure hash / Redis / DynamoDB / SimpleDB

 ## The reason why i developed
 * I need a trie library for Sekka ( japanese input method ).